-We only have control over the websites operated by the VIE through contractual arrangements and control over the website operated by Wuxi Talent Home as the majority shareholder.
-We do not own these websites in China due to the restriction of foreign investment in businesses providing value-added telecommunication services and internet audio-visual program services in China.
+We only have control over the websites operated by the VIE through contractual arrangements.
+We do not own these websites in China due to the restriction of foreign investment in businesses providing value-added telecommunication services and internet audiovisual program services in China.
 This may significantly disrupt the business, subject us, the VIE or Wuxi Talent Home to sanctions, compromise the enforceability of related contractual arrangements, or have other harmful effects on us.

 The evolving PRC regulatory system for the internet industry may lead to the establishment of new regulatory agencies.
-For example, in May 2011, the State Council announced the establishment of a new department, the Cyberspace Administration of China (with the involvement of the State Council Information Office, the Ministry of Industry and Information Technology, or "MIIT," and the Ministry of Public Security).
-The primary role of this new agency is to facilitate the policy-making and legislative development in this field, to direct and coordinate with the relevant departments in connection with online content administration and to deal with cross-ministry regulatory matters in relation to the internet industry.
+For example, in May 2011, the State Council announced the establishment of the Cyberspace Administration of China (with the involvement of the State Council Information Office, the Ministry of Industry and Information Technology, or "MIIT," and the Ministry of Public Security).
+The primary role of this agency is to facilitate the policy-making and legislative development in this field, to direct and coordinate with the relevant departments in connection with online content administration and to deal with cross-ministry regulatory matters in relation to the internet industry.